SarahZimmermann-Schmutzler/minecraft_server/README.md

 This repository serves as a guide for containerizing a simple **Minecraft Server: Java Edition** using **Docker Compose**.

-This Repository was created as part of my training at the Developer Academy.
+This Repository was created as part of my training at the **Developer Academy**.

 ## Table of Contents
 1. <a href="#technologies">Technologies</a>